Biden makes statement after Trump rally shooting: "It's sick"

 President Biden delivered brief remarks after former President Donald Trump was seen with blood on his face and rushed off stage at a rally Saturday, referring to the former president by his first name, "Donald."

+The White House confirmed late Saturday night that Mr. Biden and Trump spoke by phone, but did not detail what was said on the call.
+A Trump adviser also confirmed the two spoke.

+Mr. Biden returned to the White House late Saturday from Delaware, where he had been spending the weekend.

-Mr. Biden said he hasn't yet spoken to Trump, but he's trying to get a hold of the presumptive GOP nominee and hopes to speak with him soon.
-The president said he believes Trump is doing well.
+In his public remarks, the president said he believes Trump is doing well.
 Mr. Biden has been updated by top Secret Service and Homeland Security officials, but details are still emerging.

 "There's no place in America for this kind of violence," the president said.
 "It's sick.
 It's sick.
 That's one of the reasons why we have to unite this country.
 You cannot allow for this to be happening.
 We cannot be like this.
 We cannot condone this."